MicrosoftLearning/dp-203-azure-data-engineer/Instructions/Labs/01-Explore-Azure-Synapse.md

 # Explore Azure Synapse Analytics

 Azure Synapse Analytics provides a single, consolidated data analytics platform for end-to end data analytics.
 In this exercise, you'll explore various ways to ingest and explore data.
-This exercise is designed as a high-level overview of the various core capabilities of Azure Synapse Analytics Other exercises are available to explore specific capabilities in more detail.
+This exercise is designed as a high-level overview of the various core capabilities of Azure Synapse Analytics.
+Other exercises are available to explore specific capabilities in more detail.

 This exercise should take approximately **60** minutes to complete.